Assassin-plus/Assassin-plus.github.io/_posts/2025-03-20-Filtered-Shadow-Maps.md

 Cascaded shadow-map techniques can be applied to filtered maps to improve precision .
 An advantage of cascaded ESM over standard cascaded maps is that a single bias factor can be set for all cascades .
 Chen and Tatarchuk  go into detail about various light leak problems and other artifacts encountered with cascaded ESM, and present a few solutions.

 Filtered maps can be thought of as an inexpensive form of PCF, one that needs few samples.
 Like PCF, such shadows have a constant width.
 These filtered approaches can all be used in conjunction with PCSS to provide variable-width penumbrae .
-An extension of moment shadow mapping also includes the ability to provide light scattering and transparency effects .
+An extension of moment shadow mapping also includes the ability to provide light scattering and transparency effects.

 <!--
 regex:\[\d+(?:,\s*\d+)*\]
 ## Lists